-Follwoing are a few more important explanations of Abravanel to the Haggadah.
-His extraordinary ability to serve as a comforter to his people Abravanel proves in his interpretation relating to the exile.
+Following are a few more important explanations of Abravanel to the Haggadah.
+Abravanel proves through his interpretation relating to the exile, his extraordinary ability to serve as a comforter to his people.
 He contradicted other scholars who tried to see the Egyptian exile as a punishment for the sins committed by the sons of Jakob.
-Abravanbel emphasized that the Egyptian exile was an implication of the treatment of Josef by his brothers but not a punishment.
-Therein the Egyptian exile was different from the Babylonian and from the Roman Exile.
-The blessing "Baruch Schomer Havtachto Lelisrael" (Blessed is the keeper of his promise to Israel) in the Haggadah is also valid independently from the sins of the Israelites, because God will fulfill his promises in any case.
-From this one can imply that since God kept his promise and liberated the Israelites from Egypt despite their sins, he will do so also in future and keep his promise to the Children of Israel and will liberate us too.
-This was an important message to his contemporaries many of whom experienced the expulsion from Spain.
-The i rfateshould not be wrongly interpre tedasiftheywerethemselvestobebl a med forthecrimes donet othemasif i t w a s a p u n i s h m e n t .
+Abravanel emphasized that the Egyptian exile was a consequence of the treatment of Josef by his brothers, but not a punishment.
+Therefore, the Egyptian exile was different from the Babylonian and from the Roman Exile.
+The blessing "Baruch Schomer Havtachto Lelisrael" (Blessed is the keeper of his promise to Israel) in the Haggadah, is also valid independently from the sins of the Israelites, because God will fulfill his promises in any case.
+From this one can conclude that since God kept his promise and liberated the Israelites from Egypt despite their sins, he will do so also in future and keep his promise to the Children of Israel and will liberate us too.
+This was an important message to his contemporaries, many of whom experienced the expulsion from Spain.
+Their fate should not be wrongly interpreted as if they were themselves to be blamed for the crimes done to them as if it was a punishment.
 Abravanel wanted to release his fellow Jews from an unnecessary guilt complex.
-The criminal behaviour of the Pharaos, Torquemadas and Hitlers must not be blamed on the Jews who were the victims!
+The criminal behaviour of the Pharaos, Torquemadas and Hitlers must not be blamed on the Jews, who were the victims!
 The crimes of others must not be misunderstood as if they resulted from a wrongdoing on the Jewish side.